substantial/choosy/README.md

 }
 ```

-to get automatic support for popular Twitter clients (screenshots are from the included Demo app):
+to get automatic support for popular Twitter clients:

 ![Opening Twitter link](https://farm3.staticflickr.com/2938/13952473947_f78c23cd64_c.jpg) <br/>
-([click here](https://farm3.staticflickr.com/2895/14135516781_2b85879666_o.gif) for the gif of Choosy in action)
+[Click here](https://farm3.staticflickr.com/2895/14135516781_2b85879666_o.gif) for the gif of Choosy in action.
+Screenshots are from the included Demo app.

 Before, you had to write code specific to each app you want to support.
 With Choosy, you pass generic parameters, once, and get support for all the apps.
 Choosy detects installed apps and knows which parameters each app supports, passing only the supported parameters to each app.